Mike Ozekhome

-Michael Agbedor Abu Ozekhome (born 15 October 1957) is a Nigerian jurist and constitutional lawyer.
-He is widely recognized for his contributions to Nigerian jurisprudence and civil liberties, and claims to have authored over 70 books and numerous academic papers on law, governance, democracy, and human rights.
+Mike Agbedor Abu Ozekhome (born on 15 October 1957 in Iviukwe, Agenebode in Edo State, Nigeria) is a lawyer and human rights activist, holding the rank of a Senior Advocate of Nigeria.
+He is known for his work as a constitutional lawyer and also an orator.

-Ozekhome has also played a pivotal role in advancing justice, democracy, and the rule of law in Nigeria.

 Education

 Ozekhome was born on 15 October 1957 in Iviukwe, Agenebode, Edo State, Nigeria.
 He began his education at St. Mary's Catholic Primary School (now Athekhai Primary School), Iviukwe, where he excelled academically.
 He continued at St. Peter's College, Agenebode, and later attended Baptist Academy, Lagos.
 He studied law at the University of Ife (now Obafemi Awolowo University), Ile-Ife, earning a Bachelor of Laws (LL.B.) in 1980, during which he received several academic prizes.
 He proceeded to the Nigerian Law School, Lagos, and was called to the bar in July 1981.
 In 1983, he obtained a Master of Laws (LL.M.) degree from Obafemi Awolowo University, further solidifying his legal expertise.
 Ozekhome has since received 14 honorary doctorate degrees, including a Ph.D., JD, LL.D., D.Litt., D.Sc., D.Ed., D.Arts, DLE and Hon.DL from various institutions worldwide.
-It is important to note that he received his Hon.DL (Doctor of Letters, Honoris Causa), as well as several awards ("One of the Great Minds of the 21st Century", "One of the 100 Outstanding Personalities of the 20th Century", "International Man of the Year", etc.) from the International Biographical Center (IBC).
+He received his Hon.DL (Doctor of Letters, Honoris Causa), as well as several awards ("One of the Great Minds of the 21st Century", "One of the 100 Outstanding Personalities of the 20th Century", "International Man of the Year", etc.) from the International Biographical Center (IBC).
 This institution is notorious for creating awards and certificates and selling them for US$495 around the year 2004.
 He was also featured in several of the publication's "Who is Who" scam reference works such as "Who is Who in Edo State", "Who is Who in Etsako", and "Who is Who in the Legal profession".